camptocamp/odoo-apps/odoo/local-src/sf_rma_mrp_repair/README.rst

 Replace type
 ============
-a type 'Replace' on mrp.repair.line.
+New type 'Replace' on mrp.repair.line.

 Operation lines of type 'Replace' will not create any stock move when the Repair is set to done.